-- The new MyUW presents personal, timely, and relevant information to support your work.
+- MyUW presents personal, timely, and relevant information to support your work.
 The upgraded Teaching page supports the quarterly workflow of preparing and leading a course.
-MyUW closely integrates with other teaching and learning tools and the registrar’s systems, to make use of these tools more efficient.
+MyUW closely integrates with other teaching and learning tools and the registrar’s systems, to make the use of these tools more efficient.

 Learn about the wide array of research computing tools and solutions offered by UW-IT to accelerate your research and or take advantage of expert consultation to help you choose a service tailored to your research needs.

 - Take advantage of Hyak, an on-site supercomputer capable of handling a broad range of workloads.

 - You have several commercial cloud providers, including Microsoft Azure, Amazon Web Services, and Google Cloud Platform, to choose from, along with assistance to match your research to the best cloud solution.